ibm-cloud-architecture/refarch-kc-streams/README.md

 ### Structure

 The following diagram shows the flow graph for the sample application.
-Data is injested on the left side and flows through the operators to the outputs on the right.
+Data is ingested on the left side and flows through the operators to the outputs on the right.

 ![](streams-app.png)